animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See
 [@EnableGemfireCaching Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/cache/config/EnableGemfireCaching.html).

-For more information, see [Configuring Spring's Cache Abstraction](bootstrap-annotations.html#configuring-springs-cache-abstraction) in _Bootstrapping GemFire with the Spring Container using Annotations_.
+For more information, see [Configuring Spring's Cache Abstraction](bootstrap-annotations.html#configuring-springs-cache-abstraction) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-regions-etc"></a>Configure Regions, Indexes, Repositories, and Entities for Persistent Applications